timbru/draft-sidrops-aspa-notation/draft-timbru-sidrops-aspa-notation-01.md

 * The customer-asid "asn" value must not appear in any provider-as.
 * The elements of providers must be ordered in ascending numerical order by the "asn" value of the provider-as field.
 * Each "asn" value for used for a provider-as must be unique.
-Assertions for the same "asn" with different afiLimit values must be merged.

 ### provider-as

-This field represents a ProviderAS as defined in section 3.3.1 of [@!I-D.ietf-sidrops-aspa-profile].
+This field represents a Provider AS as defined in section 3.3 of [@!I-D.ietf-sidrops-aspa-profile].

-A ProviderAS in ASPA consists of a providerASID (section 3.3.1.1) and an optional afiLimit (section 3.3.1.2).
-In the notation defined here we use a simple "asn" to represent a ProviderAS that has no afiLimit, we use "asn-limit-v4" to represent a ProviderAS with an afiLimit for IPv4, and we use "asn-limit-v4" to represent a ProviderAS with an afiLimit for IPv6.

-As mentioned earlier: the same "asn" MUST NOT appear more than once in the providers.
-There is no point in listing the same "asn" with and without an afiLimit, as the entry without an afiLimit already encompassed the other.
-Similarly, there is no point in listing the same "asn" with an IPv4 and an IPv6 limit, as this can and must be more concisely expressed as a single entry without an afiLimit.

 ## asn